 Just as the breadth and depth of March surprised me, so did the way it unfolds artistically.
 Nate Powell is an acclaimed, accomplished graphic novelist, but thanks to several years of Internet exile and time away from the comics world I'm not familiar with his work.
 I recommend Tom Spurgeon's interview with Powell, which explores many of the formal choices that came to mind as I read the book myself — and made me laugh out loud at the entirely appropriate yet at the same time contextually dubious phrase "a significant use of blacks".
 Book One displays really smart comics storytelling, although not I think in any fashion that would get in the way of the reader who doesn't care about that sort of thing, simply one more reason to admire this justly celebrated reflection.

 Cover and Pgs.
 27, 63, & 77 of March Book One © 2013 John Lewis and Andrew Aydin.

 If you'd like to buy one of the items shown and can't do so locally, please consider clicking through to Amazon; Blam's Blog may receive a small commission on the sale of anything placed into your cart and purchased during the session.

 You can also purchase the book, in print or digitally through a variety of platforms, directly from Top Shelf.
 Dedicated comics shops and other booksellers should have it too.
-Plus there's always your library — not just a great place to borrow it, but a great place to donate a copy.
+Plus there's always your library, which is not just a great place to borrow it but a great place to donate a copy.